ceford/cefjdemos-data-jdm-help-en/articles/tags/tags-options.md

 ## Description

-Used to set global defaults for menu items that display tags.
-These default values will be used when "Use Global" is selected for an option in a Tags menu item.
-For example, to show the 'Tag Name' for a Tagged Items List in your Tags menu items, then set that option to "Show" here and it will be the default value.
+The *Tags: Options* page is used to set global defaults for menu items that display tags.
+These default values will be used when *Use Global* is selected for an option in a Tags menu item.
+For example, to show the *Tag Name* for a *Tagged Items List* in your *Tags* menu items, then set that option to *Show* here and it will be the default value.
 You do not need to set any of these options.
 Your Joomla site will work with the default settings.

 ### Common Elements